SOLARIS X86 HOME SEARCH PACKAGES FAQ BOOKSTORE

 (6.36) I've installed Solaris using Sun's brain-dead disk slice defaults.
 How do I modify my slices?

-You don't.
-It's too late now, but you should have read the recommendations on disk partitions and sizes in section 4 of this FAQ.
+This is for Solaris 10.
+Solaris 11 uses ZFS.
+For Solaris 10, you don't--it's too late now, but you should have read the recommendations on disk partitions and sizes in section 4 of this FAQ.
 Solaris (unless you're running under Veritas) doesn't support modifying slices without destroying data on the entire slice.
 Your options are (in order of ease):

 Instructions for resizing the Solaris partition and filesystem.
 These instructions may not be easy and may not succeed.
 Backup your files and verify the backup first.